STEMarts Lab

 Inspiration

 Inspired by physicist John Archibald Wheeler’s concept of a “participatory universe”—suggesting that the universe is not a static entity but rather one that is actively shaped and brought into being by conscious observers—the installation invites participants to consider their role in shaping reality through inquiry, reflection, and observation.
 In alignment with this year’s festival theme, "Thresholds," the interactive SciArt production invites audiences to explore the evolving boundary between human consciousness and artificial intelligence.
-In 2025, with support from the Patrick J. McGovern Foundation, STEMarts Lab deepened the experience through the integration of artificial intelligence, and more specifically, AI for good.
+In 2025, with support from the Patrick J. McGovern Foundation, STEMarts Lab deepened the experience through the integration of artificial intelligence, and more specifically, A.I. for good.

-“This iteration deepens the participatory and poetic dimensions of the work while exploring how AI can serve as a tool for reimagining humanity through inquiry, reflection, and creativity,” says Agnes Chavez, Creative Director.
+“This iteration deepens the participatory and poetic dimensions of the work while exploring how A.I. can serve as a tool for reimagining humanity through inquiry, reflection, and creativity,” says Agnes Chavez, Creative Director.

-The Team:
+The Team

 Creative Director: Agnes Chavez